ForStudentsByStudents-MITB/level-up-together/README.md

 - "How can I find study partners for ML projects?"
 - "What conferences or meetups should I prioritize?"
 - "How do I balance learning fundamentals vs. new tools?"
+- "What's a good standard ML Lifecycle process to adopt?"
+See https://ml-ops.org/content/crisp-ml for possible answer

 ### Dream Roles
 - Machine Learning Engineer